waalid2540/baraka-bundle-ai-tools/README.md

-# 🌟 Baraka Bundle – AI Tools for the Ummah
+# 🌟 Baraka Bundle – AI Tools for the Ummah (with Canva Integration)

 Professional Islamic AI tools platform providing authentic, smart, and beneficial tools for Muslims worldwide.